celestialaly/martofu/README.md

 # Martofu

-Martofu makes your Dofus sales easier to follow
+Martofu helps you manage your Dofus sales with a clean UX/UI interface

 ## Stack